AnkitBarik/planetMagFields/README.md

                         Number of contour levels (default : 20) -m PROJ, --mapproj PROJ
-                        Type of map projection (default : Mollweide)
+                        Type of map projection (default : Mollweide) -o MODEL, --model MODEL
+                        Model to be used, uses the latest model by default (default : None)
 ```
+This will plot the radial magnetic field of a planet (any of the names from the list
+below, case insensitive) at a radius given in terms of the surface radius with a given
+map projection.
+The default is the surface field.
+More details are available through
+the help.

 For example,